 I got a media pass to attend the event, to be exact “The social business week 2012 was organized jointly by Grameen Creative labs and NUS to inspire, connect, and engage an audience ranging from social entrepreneurs, corporate leaders, social venture investors, academia, government, civil society and youth.
 The week-long public programme included public lectures and a 2-day boot camp for social entrepreneurs to develop and refine their social business plans.” <as copy-pasted from their website>

 Well to be frank I wanted to meet Grameen bank founder Md.
-Yunus, and got an opportunity to interview him in person.
-“Interview with nobel laureate”, that was the subject from my magazine editor.
-I jumped upon the opportunity and in came the ‘banker to the poor’ from NUS library, and I surprisingly finished a book so fast, in seven days <after HP ofcourse, it still is ranked 1 >.
+Yunus, and I met him in person and asked him if it was to interview him for my campus magazine.
+He said alright and swoosh went the email to my magazine editor with subject “Interview with nobel laureate”.
+Once I got the necessary okays, I jumped upon the opportunity and in came the book ‘banker to the poor’ from NUS library, and I surprisingly finished a book so fast, in seven days <after HP ofcourse, it still is ranked 1 >.

 All to get a gist what actually is micro-finance and how did Grameen bank evolved ?
 Also to avoid asking questions as “So prof do you see wireless mesh ad-hoc networks substituting wireless sensor nw in smart grid applications?”